 - Recovering after an operating system reinstall

-Watch the short videos below to learn how to replace a device.
-For more videos, visit the Code42 University.
+Watch the short video below to learn how to replace a device.

 - Backup starts once you complete the replace device wizard.
 In the meantime, your device is not backing up.

 - Any changes you make to Device Preferences prior to completing the wizard will be replaced with your previous device's preferences in Step 3 of the replace device wizard.